---

 You present a concept, campaign, product, or message.
 The simulated participants react.
-You see where they agree, where they push back, and what questions they'd ask.
+You see where they agree, where they push back, and what questions they would ask.

 Focus groups have a well-documented set of problems: